 Now Chrysaor was a gentle man, but when things refused to even acknowledge his wishes for peace, he tended to lose his temper.
-He pulled Naegling from its golden sheath, and the last rays of the sun at his back caused the magical blade to shimmer an iridescent orange, much like the sky above him.
+He pulled Naegling from its silver sheath, and the last rays of the sun at his back caused the magical blade to shimmer an iridescent orange, much like the sky above him.
 He held the blade diagonally in front of him, a stance he deemed most efficient for blocking multiple unexpected attacks.

 As he reoriented himself to face his opponent, he noticed that he/she/it had not turned to face him yet, but instead remained crouched and showing its back to him, as if it intended to fight him while looking in the opposite direction.
 Somehow that angered Chrysaor even more.
 Was this thing so arrogant that it thought it could fight him backwards?